 An EPIRB or Emergency Position Indicating Radio Beacon is a distress beacon for boaters that when activated alerts a worldwide Search and Rescue (SAR) network designed to send rescuers to your exact location quickly.

-EPIRBs transmit a digital 406 MHz distress signal that contains a unique 15-digit identification number to the Cospas-Sarsat Satellite System.
+EPIRBs transmit a digital 406 MHz distress signal that contains a unique 15-digit identifier to the Cospas-Sarsat Satellite System.
 Depending on where your vessel is registered this may be a serial number or the vessels MMSI (Maritime Mobile Service Identity) number.

 For EPIRBs with a serial number, Search and Rescue forces then pull up your beacon registration (also free, yet mandatory for all EPIRB owners) which tells them who the beacon belongs to as well as provides additional emergency contact information.
 For EPIRBs with an MMSI number the EPIRB 15 Hex ID should be added to the relevant maritime database.

 EPIRBs provide Search and Rescue forces with your location either via GPS data or via triangulation calculations from the satellites.
 This positional data is provided to the Rescue Coordination Center closest to your location.
 They in turn embark on your rescue mission and use the EPIRBs 121.5 MHz homing signal, AIS location signal on newer EPIRBs, and strobe lights to ultimately pinpoint your location and bring you home safely.

 For more information on how an EPIRB, Personal Locator Beacon, or Emergency Locator Transmitter rescues work, check out our article here.

 Key Point: The Cospas – Sarsat Satellite System